dCache/ALICE-token-authorization-for-dCache/README.md

 ---------------------

 This is currently the only plugin included, although more plugins will be added.

-The plugin is identical to the token authorization plugin used in earlier releases of dCache.
+The plugin is nearly identical to the token authorization plugin used in earlier releases of dCache.
+The only difference is that stat and statx optionally accept an authorization token.
+The original plugin ignored the authorization even if present.

 To identify the keystore, define the following in dcache.conf:

     xrootdAuthzKeystore=/etc/dcache/keystore

 No default is currently defined.

 A possible keystore file is:

     KEY VO:*   PRIVKEY:/etc/dcache/privkey.der  PUBKEY:/etc/dcache/pubkey.der

 With privkey.der and pubkey.der being the ALICE keypair.